 - Sugar: This recipe calls for two kinds of sugar: white granulated sugar and brown sugar.

 - Cinnamon: Use a few cinnamon sticks in this recipe, rather than the pre ground stuff.
-They're easy to find in your regular grocery store (check the baking aisle) or on Amazon.
+I find it difficult to strain out all of the pre-ground cinnamon, and then you have a really cloudy syrup with sediment.
+Cinnamon sticks are easy to find in your regular grocery store (check the baking aisle) or on Amazon.

 - Vanilla: This recipe gets finished off with a bit of vanilla extract.
 Store bought or homemade vanilla extract works well here.